-Crossover claims are claims for services provided to recipients who are dually eligible for Medicare and Medicaid.
-The term "crossover" is used to identify any claims that have first gone to Medicare for adjudication and then sent to Florida Medicaid, whether an automatic crossover process from Medicare, or submitted on a paper claim with adjudication information from Medicare.
-For dual eligible persons, Medicaid is always the payer of last resort.
-If Medicare considered the claim payable and reduced payment because of coinsurance or patient deductible, then a crossover claim may be sent to Medicaid for consideration of additional payment.
+Crossover claims are claims for services provided to recipients who are dually eligible for Medicare and adjudication and then sent to Florida Medicaid, whether an automatic crossover process from Medicare, or submitted on a paper claim with adjudication information from Medicare.
+For dual eligible persons, because of coinsurance or patient deductible, then a crossover claim may be sent to Medicaid for consideration of additional payment.